comtravo/terraform-aws-step-function/README.md

-# Terraform AWS module for AWS Step Functions.
+# Terraform AWS module for AWS Step Function.

 ## Introduction
-This module creates an AWS Step functions.
+This module creates an AWS Step function.

 ## Usage
 Checkout [examples](./examples) on how to use this module.